harishankardelhiindia/GithubLearning/README.md

   9th Feb: I have added 2 files for assignment 5
     Ass5_List_Slicing: It will show extract 5 elements and then reverse the elements
     Ass5_Student_marks: It will give list of available students, take student name as input from user and give respective marks.
 It will give message if student is not available
+6th Mar: I have created Calculator and submitted the file